stangelid/qt/README.md

 * __ROUGE:__ To ensure replicability and future research, we used the original ROUGE perl implementation and the `pyrouge` wrapper.
 Please follow the instructions [in this guide](https://poojithansl7.wordpress.com/2018/08/04/setting-up-rouge/) to setup ROUGE and `pyrouge` correctly.
 Make sure to you have activated your conda/virtualenv environment when installing `pyrouge`

 * __SPACE training set__: The training is not included in this repo.
-Download SPACE via the google drive link above and copy the file `space_train.json` to the `./data/json/` directory.
+Download SPACE via the above google drive link and copy the file `space_train.json` into the `./data/json/` directory.

 ### Training QT